Krassnig/CodeDraw/INTRODUCTION.md

  - getCanvasPositionX/setCanvasPositionX
  - getCanvasPositionY/getCanvasPositionY

-## Debugging CodeDraw and ImmediateDraw
+## Debugging CodeDraw and drawing instantly

 When debugging CodeDraw in Intellij, Intellij stops the entire Program including the CodeDraw window and your Code.
 To make Intellij only stop your Code and not make the CodeDraw window freeze when debugging follow these 4 steps: